esialb/purplejrank/README.md

 Purple Jrank means reliable and flexible serialization even in the face of changing (or even missing) classes.

-Purple Jrank has no dependencies.
+Purple Jrank depends on Objenesis.

 ## Where to Get Purple Jrank